State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Supplementary Materials

-To conclude, controller networks with a high generalization performance often had constant ratios of the respective memory access modes (i.e.\ distinctive peaks in the histograms).
-Thus, their memory access patterns were rather stable and little dependent on the actual input data.
-In contrast, controller networks with a low generalization performance often exhibited ratios more spread.
+To conclude, DNC instances with high generalisation performance often had constant ratios of the respective memory access modes (i.e.\ distinctive peaks in the histograms).
+Thus, their memory access patterns were rather stable and relatively independent of the actual input data.
+In contrast, controller networks with low generalisation performance often exhibited ratios that were more spread.
 Thus, their memory access modes varied throughout the encoding and decoding phases.
-This could indicate a non-robust controller behavior highly tuned to the training data set, preventing generalization.
+This could indicate non-robust controller behaviour, highly tuned to the training dataset, which prevents generalisation.